cherylwang20/cherylwang20.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a Ph.D. student at [McGill University](https://www.mcgill.ca/) in the Department of Mechanical Engineering under the supervision of Prof. [Guillaume Durandau](https://www.mcgill.ca/mecheng/guillaume-durandau) and Prof. [Jozsef Kovecses](https://www.mcgill.ca/mecheng/jozsef-kovecses).
+I am also a member of [MyoSuite](https://sites.google.com/view/myosuite) since Sep 2023.

 Previously, I obtained a M.Sc in Physics at Trottier Space Institute [(TSI)](https://tsi.mcgill.ca/) with Prof. [Nicolas Cowan](https://www.physics.mcgill.ca/~cowan/) and Prof. [Eve J. Lee](https://www.physics.mcgill.ca/~evelee/).
 I completed a B.S with College Honors and Departmental Highest Honors at the University of California at Los Angeles [(UCLA)](https://www.ucla.edu/) with Prof. [Smadar Naoz](https://www.astro.ucla.edu/~snaoz/).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My primary area lies in neuromusculoskeletal simulations.
+Specifically, I am focusing on using reinforcement learning (RL) to recreate nature human gaits such as walking and balance by controlling muscle activations.
+Our research stands on the intersection of healthcare, machine learning and mechanical actuating.